 Can be handled by a small engineering team

 Can be easily customized, replaced, maintained, scaled, etc.

 Are easier to oversee and understand

 These small pieces should be highly customizable, replaceable, and extensible.
 Well implemented, open-source lightweight solutions provide these benefits enabling organizations to adapt to the ever-changing IT landscape.

-So how does this compare to the more traditional, heavyweight solutions, and what’s the long-term impact
+So how does this compare to the more traditional, heavyweight solutions, and what’s the long-term impact on your organization?

-specific outcome the solution doesn’t offer, you must wait for a newer version that does or attempt to customize the solution in collaboration with the vendor’s support team—a rather difficult endeavor.
+Business logic customization is also generally limited in the closed-source solutions.
+To achieve as specific outcome the solution doesn’t offer, you must wait for a newer version that does or attempt to customize the solution in collaboration with the vendor’s support team—a rather difficult endeavor.

 There are two main customization approaches:

 Big Bang.
 In some cases, the entire legacy system is recreated and then everything is moved to the new version with the new functionality.
 Developers may prefer this as they won’t need to consider legacy system related constraints (well, except the data migration) and have an absolute freedom of implementation approach.
 In practice, however, this approach only works for smaller systems.
 For larger and more complex ones it is usually not applicable as the legacy system continues to grow and change while the new system is being built.
 While not impossible, syncing old and new worlds may become very challenging.